-On behalf of the board of directors of China High Precision Automation Group Limited (the "Company", together with its subsidiaries, the "Group"), I hereby present the audited annual results of the Group for the year ended 30 June 2022 (the "Year") to the shareholders for their review.
+On behalf of the board of directors of China High Precision Automation Group Limited (the "Company"), I hereby present the audited annual results of the Company and its subsidiaries (collectively, the "Group") for the year ended 30 June 2023 (the "Year") to the shareholders for their review.

-During the Year, the turnover of the Group amounted to approximately RMB138,344,000, representing an increase of approximately 8.0% as compared with the same period last year.
-Gross profit was approximately RMB32,441,000, representing an increase of approximately 196.5% as compared with the same period last year.
-Net assets were approximately RMB1,739,997,000, representing a decrease of approximately 2.0% as compared with the same period last year.
+During the Year, the turnover of the Group amounted to approximately RMB141,536,000, representing an increase of 2.3% as compared with last year.
+Gross profit was approximately RMB34,994,000, representing an increase of 7.9% as compared with last year.
+Net assets were approximately RMB1,720,592,000, representing a decrease of 1.1% as compared with last year.